ronilaukkarinen/mastodon-bird-ui/README.md

 If you really would want this to run in a separate URL, you could in theory set up another nginx host for a subdomain and just use [ngx_http_sub_module](http://nginx.org/en/docs/http/ngx_http_sub_module.html) to load up a CSS file.
 I haven't tried this and it might not be even possible, but it's worth a try.

-### Why the advanced web interface is not styled?
+### Is the advanced web interface styled?

-It's a choice.
-I don't use the advanced web interface myself, it's too noisy for me.
-It would also complicate the CSS file a lot and I'm currently not willing to do that.

-It would mean that I would have to go through every single element all over again and make sure the advanced web interface is styled properly.
-It would also make the CSS file very large and I want to keep the single CSS file as maintainable as possible.
+Yes!
+From version 1.5.4 multiple columns are supported.
+Apply layout-multiple-columns.css to your Custom CSS or style extension to enable.

 ### Why the admin interface is not styled?

-Similar answer than to the question [above](#why-the-advanced-web-interface-is-not-styled).
 We don't spend much time in the admin interface and it's not a priority for me to style it.
 It would mean too much work and it's not worth it right now.

 ## Goals

 - **CSS only.** This means some pseudos and modern CSS hacks.
 The intent is to have the code base as simple and extendable as possible.
 The styles should be easily modifiable.
 Ready-made code works when placed in **Custom CSS** box in {yourinstance.social/admin/settings/appearance}
 - **Dependency free.** No JavaScript, no build process, no nothing.
 Just plain CSS.
 Linting is optional and just here to make sure the code quality is good.
-- **Single-column layout only.** This experiment is not meant for advanced layout.